-Summer in the South of France seems like a non-stop heatwave, called “la canicule”.
-Being a northern European girl, I am not exactly used to these temperatures.
-And even after all those years I’m living in the South, it takes me a week each year to adapt to the heat.
-Which makes me wonder: how on earth keep the Françaises their cool?!
+Summer in the South of France feels like a non-stop heatwave called “la canicule”.
+As a northern European girl, I am not exactly used to these temperatures.
+And, even after all these years of living in the South, it takes me a week each year to adapt to the heat.
+Which makes me wonder: how on earth do the ‘Françaises’ keep their cool?!

-Time to ask some French girls if they would reveal some of their secrets to survive a heatwave during summer.
-This week’s post by the stylish Jeanne from Montpellier blog “My Urban Sweetnesses” gives you tips about spending a summery day in Montpellier.
-(PS All pictures below are from Jeanne’s Instagram).
+Time to ask some French girls if they would reveal some of their secrets to surviving a Summer heatwave.
+This week’s post by the stylish Jeanne from the Montpellier blog “My Urban Sweetnesses” will give you all the tips you need when spending a summery day in Montpellier.
+(P.s.
+All pictures below are from My Urban Sweetnesses’ Instagram).

-When I’m not in my comfortably air-conditioned office :), I take advantage of the relative coolness of the morning to walk in the historical centre of Montpellier called L’Ecusson.
-I love to walk along the small streets, raise my head and admire the facades of old buildings and mansions.
-Behind the austere facades, I often discover a beautiful courtyard with monumental stairs.
+When I’m not in my comfortable air-conditioned office :), I take advantage of the relative coolness of the morning.
+It is the perfect time to wander around the historical centre of Montpellier, also known as L’Ecusson (1).
+I love to walk along the small streets, raise my head and admire the facades of the old buildings and mansions.
+Behind the austere facades, I often discover a beautiful courtyard with a majestic staircase.

 Have a chaï latte and do some shopping

-I like to meet up with a friend and get a very fresh chaï latte at “Extra Shot” in rue de l’Aiguillerie, right in the shade of the Basilica Notre Dame des Tables.
-At the bottom of this street, I walk along the old Couvent des Ursulines, turned into the International Dance City “L’Agora”, and I find myself at the boulevard Louis Blanc.
-I pay a visit to the nice decor shop “Léon Le Caméléon”.
-Here you’ll find everything from dishes (I found a very nice cutting board last Saturday) to beautiful accessories like these gorgeous travel bags that caught my eye (1)!
+I like to meet up with a friend and get a very fresh chaï latte at “Extra Shot” in Rue de l’Aiguillerie, right in the shade of the Basilica Notre Dame des Tables.
+At the bottom of this street, I walk along the old Couvent des Ursulines.
+This convent has been turned into the International Dance City “L’Agora”.
+I continue my stroll until I find myself at the boulevard Louis Blanc.
+I pay a visit to the lovely decor shop “Léon Le Caméléon”.
+Here you’ll find everything from dishes (I found a very nice cutting board last Saturday) to beautiful accessories, like these gorgeous travel bags that caught my eye (1)!

 Enjoy a green bowl at lunch

-At lunchtime, I really enjoy the peace and beauty of the Place de la Canourgue (2).
-It’s close to our Arc de Triomphe and has always been my favourite place in the city centre.
-I make a stop on the terrace of “Napoleon Dynamite”, drink lemonade and enjoy one of the super bowls that Sarah offers; the green bowl veggie has my preference.
+AAt lunchtime, I really enjoy the peace and beauty of the Place de la Canourgue (2).
+It’s close to our Arc de Triomphe and has always been my favourite square in the city centre.
+I make a stop at “Napoleon Dynamite”, to drink lemonade and enjoy one of the super bowls that Sarah offers on their terrace.
+The green veggie bowl is my favourite.

 Visit an exhibition during the afternoon

-In the afternoon, I often select an exhibition at the Pavilion Populaire of the Fabre Museum or at Espace Saint Ravy.
-If my walk leads me to the street of the rue de l’Ancien Courrier, emblematic medieval street of the city centre, I return to the Gallery de l’Ancien Courrier to see what’s on.
-I make beautiful discoveries, and I also come across new paintings of artists that Claire, the gallerist, presents regularly.
+In the afternoon, I often choose to visit an exhibition at the Pavilion Populaire by the Fabre Museum, or at Espace Saint Ravy.
+If my walk leads me to the street of the Rue de l’Ancien Courrier, an emblematic medieval street in the city centre, I make sure to look in the Gallery de l’Ancien Courrier to see what’s on.
+I always make beautiful discoveries and come across new paintings by artists that Claire, the gallerist, presents regularly.

 Have your apéro on a terrace or out of town

 At the sacrosanct apéritif time, I like to sit on a terrace and have a drink.
-There are hundreds of places to find in L’Ecusson… Or I take my car and drive away from the city in the direction of the seaside, for an improvised picnic on the beach (3).
-Another option is going to the countryside and head for one of the small villages north from Montpellier to find a little … freshness.
+There are hundreds of places in L’Ecusson… Or I jump in my car and drive away from the city in the direction of the seaside, for an improvised picnic on the beach (3).
+Another option is going out into the countryside.
+Most importantly to head for one of the small villages north of Montpellier to find a little … freshness.